 On June 30, 2015, we entered into a third amended and restated bank credit facility with two banks.
-The new credit facility replaced and extended our existing credit facility, which was scheduled to expire in accordance with its terms on June 30, 2016.
+The new credit facility replaces and extends our existing credit facility, which was scheduled to expire in accordance with its terms on June 30, 2016.
 The revolving credit and term loan facility mature on June 30, 2020, when all amounts will be due and payable in full.
 We expect to use the new credit facility for our general corporate purposes, including permitted acquisitions, refinancing of existing indebtedness and working capital.
-In July 2016, we entered into an amendment to the third amended and restated bank credit facility that amended the requirement of the total funded debt to EBITDA ratio as described below.
-In November 2016, we entered into an additional amendment to the third amended and restated bank credit facility that increased the amount of the term loan under the credit facility by approximately \$20.0 million to an aggregate of \$30.0 million and extends the maturity date of the term loan from June 30, 2018 to June 30, 2020.
+In July 2016, we entered into an amendment to the third amended and restated bank credit facility that amended the requirement of the total funded debt to EBITDA ratio.
+In November 2016, we entered into an additional amendment to the third amended and restated bank credit facility that increased the amount of the term loan under the credit facility by approximately \$20.0 million to an aggregate of \$30.0 million and extended the maturity date of the term loan from June 30, 2018 to June 30, 2020.
+In June 2017, we entered into an additional amendment to the third amended and restated bank credit facility that increased the amount available to be drawn on the revolving credit facility from \$60.0 million to \$75.0 million.
+This amendment also amended the requirement of the total funded debt to EBITDA ratio as described below.

-The credit facility consists of a \$60.0 million revolving credit facility and a \$30.0 million term loan.
+The credit facility consists of a \$75.0 million revolving credit facility and a \$30.0 million term loan.
 The revolving credit facility may be increased by up to an additional \$25.0 million at our option if lenders are willing to provide such increased commitments, subject to certain conditions.
 Up to \$20.0 million of the revolving credit facility may be borrowed in Canadian dollars, Euros and Pounds Sterling.
 We are the sole borrower under the credit facility.
 The obligations under the credit facility are guaranteed by certain of our direct and indirect wholly owned domestic subsidiaries and are secured by a pledge of all of our and such of our subsidiary guarantors' assets, other than the equity interests of certain subsidiaries and assets held in non-core subsidiaries (as defined in the agreement).
-At December 31, 2016 and 2015, \$28.5 million and \$14.3 million, was outstanding under the term loan, respectively.
-At December 31, 2016 and 2015, \$15.0 million and \$11.3 million was outstanding under the revolving credit facility, respectively.
+At December 31, 2017 and 2016, \$22.5 million and \$28.5 million, was outstanding under the term loan, respectively.
+At December 31, 2017 and 2016, \$27.6 million and \$15.0 million was outstanding under the revolving credit facility, respectively.
+At December 31, 2017 funds of \$38.9 million was available for the revolving credit facility.

 The interest rate for borrowings under the credit facility is based on, at our option, either (1) a base rate equal to a margin of 0.5% or 0.25%, depending on our ratio of Total Funded Debt to EBITDA (each as defined in the agreement), over the highest of (a) the federal funds effective rate, plus 0.50%, (b) Bank of America's prime rate and (c) a rate based on the London interbank deposit rate ("LIBOR") plus 1.50%, or (2) the one-, two- three- or six-month LIBOR plus a margin of 2.00% or 1.75%, depending on our ratio of Total Funded Debt to EBITDA.
 A commitment fee of 0.375% is payable quarterly on the undrawn portion of the revolving credit facility.
-At December 31, 2016, the interest rate for borrowings under the revolving credit facility was 4.25% and the weighted average interest rate for borrowings under the term loan was 2.94%.
+At December 31, 2017, the interest rate for borrowings under the revolving credit facility was 5.00% and the weighted average interest rate for borrowings under the term loan was 3.45%.